smoothtom/numeral-system-converter/README.md

 ./main
 ```
 ## TODO
-* Hexa to Decimal - Binary - Octal and everything to Hexa
+* Hexa to Decimal - Binary - Octal and reversed

 ## Usage
 * Binary to decimal conversion  ( fix the first zero problem )